-In “Toys of Fate,” Nazimova played a dual role — a gypsy driven to suicide when a wealthy Englishman played by Charles fails to return her love and then, twenty years later, the gypsy’s daughter who has an encounter with the same faithless gentleman.
+In “Toys of Fate,” Nazimova played a dual role — a gypsy driven to suicide when a wealthy Englishman (Charles) fails to return her love.
+Flash forward 20 years later and the gypsy’s daughter has an encounter with the same faithless gentleman.

-“Revelation,” which premiered in February 1918, and “Toys of Fate,” which opened on May 30, were both big hits, a fact that established Nazimova as a popular and successful movie star even before she arrived in Hollywood.
+“Revelation” and “Toys of Fate” were both big hits, a fact that established Nazimova as a popular and successful movie star even before she arrived in Hollywood.
 The screenwriter on “Toys of Fate” was Metro executive June Mathis, who, not yet 30, was on her way to becoming the most powerful female executive during the silent era.
-Mathis was a former child performer on vaudeville, who had toured with Julian Eltinge, a female impersonator with a huge following on the circuit.
-Nazimova found a kindred soul in June Mathis, and they would work together on many of Nazimova’s most successful films.
+Mathis was a former child performer on vaudeville who had toured with Julian Eltinge, a female impersonator with a huge following.
+In June Nazimova found a kindred soul.
+They would work together on many of Nazimova’s most successful films.